Jewish Museum of Belgium shooting: Perpetrator

-Mehdi Nemmouche (مهدي نموش; born 17 April 1985), a 29-year-old French citizen, was arrested on 30 May 2014 at the Saint-Charles railway station in Marseille in connection with the shooting.
-Nemmouche is suspected to have returned to France from fighting for Islamist rebels in the Syrian Civil War in 2013.
-He appears to have recorded a video bearing the flag of the rebel group Islamic State in Iraq and Syria.
+Mehdi Nemmouche (مهدي نموش; born 17 April 1985), a 29-year-old French citizen, was arrested on 30 May 2014 at the Saint-Charles railway/bus station in Marseille during a random drugs search when he got off a coach arriving from Amsterdam via Brussels.
+He was found to be carrying two weapons identical to those used in the attack, a white sheet bearing ISIS insignia, and a video with an ISIS flag in which he claimed responsibility for the killings.